lyz-code/blue-book/docs/roadmap_adjustment.md

 ##### Refresh your idea of how the month go

+You have these steps defined in the `gM` agenda:

 - Open your `bitácora.org` agenda view to see what has been completed in the last month `match = 'CLOSED>"<-30d>"-work-steps-done',` ordered by name `org_agenda_sorting_strategy = { "category-keep" },` and change the priority of the elements according to the impact.
 - Open your `recurrent.org` agenda view to see what has been done the last month `match = 'LAST_REPEAT>"<-30d>"-work'`
 - Check what has been left of your month objectives `+m` and refile the elements that don't make sense anymore.